patternfly/patternfly-react/packages/react-core/src/components/Page/examples/Page.md

 ### Centered section

 By default, a page section spans the width of the page.
 To reduce the width of a section, use the `isWidthLimited` property.
 To center align width-limited page sections, use the `isCenterAligned` property.
-When the main content area of a page is wider than the value of a centered, width-limited page section's `--pf-c-page--section--m-limit-width--MaxWidth` custom property, the section will automatically be centered.
+When the main content area of a page is wider than the value of a centered, width-limited page section's `--pf-v5-c-page--section--m-limit-width--MaxWidth` custom property, the section will automatically be centered.

 The content in this example is placed in a card to better illustrate how the section behaves when it is centered, but a card is not required to center a page section.